 Let's understand Yoga by diving into ancient texts.
-Tracing Yoga in the Vedas, Yoga Sutras and then Tantras.
+Tracing Yoga in the Vedas and Tantras.
 What kind of Yoga they reveal to us and what kind of yoga we practice today?

-On high level, there are three kinds of Yoga, they all leads to Samadhi or transcendence.
+On a high level, there are two orientation of Yoga, both lead to Samadhi or transcendence.

-Krishna in Bhagwat Gita, revealed three types of - Karma Yoga, Jnana Yoga and Bhakti Yoga.
+Krishna in Bhagwat Gita revealed three types of - Karma Yoga, Jnana Yoga, and Bhakti Yoga.
 Later around 2BC, Patanjali compiled a text - Yoga Sutra.
 This is also known as Raja Yoga and Classical Yoga.
 Bhagwat Gita is considered as fifth Veda and a Vedanta text.
-Thus, there are four main paths of Yoga inspired from the Vedic tradition.
+Thus, there are four main paths of Yoga inspired by the Vedic tradition.

 - Karma Yoga - Yoga of Action

 - Jnana Yoga - Yoga of Knowledge